 If it is time for you to cook up a business report, proposal, or other major document, you might want to take direction from the time-honored system used in restaurant kitchens around the world.

 Professional chefs call it the “Meez” and say it is much more than a system.
-It’s a philosophy, and a state of mind.
+It’s a philosophy and a state of mind.

-In a report from National Public Radio’s “The Salt,” Melissa Gray, a student at the famed Culinary Institute of America says she even knows people who have had mise en place tattooed on their body.
+In a report from National Public Radio’s “The Salt,” Melissa Gray, a student at the famed Culinary Institute of America, says she even knows people who have had mise en place tattooed on their bodies.
 “It really is a way of life… a way of concentrating your mind to only focus on the aspects that you need to be working on at that moment, to kind of rid yourself of distractions.”

 Preparation mindset: